 Advanz Pharma is required to use commercially reasonable efforts to launch and commercialize the Licensed Products in the major markets in the Territory in each Licensed Indication following, and subject to, receipt of marketing authorization therein.
-Under the Advanz Agreement, Advanz Pharma agreed to pay the Company (i) an upfront payment of EUR 10 million (approx. USD \$10.7 million), and certain development milestone payments upon clinical trial completions and receipt of marketing authorization in the territory, as well as certain commercial milestone payments, totaling EUR 134 million (approx. USD \$142.2 million) in the aggregate, and (ii) royalties of 20% of net sales of the Licensed Product.
+Under the Advanz Agreement, Advanz Pharma agreed to pay the Company (i) an upfront payment of EUR 10 million (approximately USD \$10.7 million), and certain development milestone payments upon clinical trial completions and receipt of marketing authorization in the territory, as well as certain commercial milestone payments, totaling EUR 134 million (approximately USD \$142.2 million) in the aggregate, and (ii) royalties of 20% of net sales of the Licensed Product.
 Such royalty rate will be payable on a country-by-country basis until the later of (i) the expiration of the licensed patents covering the composition of matter of AT-007, or (ii) 10 years after the European Medicines Agency's grant of marketing authorization for the Licensed Product.
 The royalties are subject to certain deductions, including certain secondary finishing costs, certain step-in establishment costs and a portion of fees for any potential third party patent licenses if applicable in the future.
 Following the initial term of the license, as described above, the royalty rate shall be reduced to 10% and shall continue in perpetuity unless the Advanz Agreement is terminated in various circumstances in accordance with its terms.

 In accordance with the Company's ASC 606 assessment, Advanz Pharma is considered to be a customer.
-The Company identified two performance obligation, the exclusive license to commercialize the Product, that was satisfied on the date of the execution of the Advanz Agreement when control of the license was transferred, and the obligation to manufacture and supply Advanz with the Product.
-The Company determined that the upfront license fee of EUR 10 million (approx. USD \$10.7 million) is the transaction price.
-The performance-based milestone payments, sales-based milestone payments, sales-based royalties, and manufacture and supply of Product are each determined to be variable consideration that are constrained due to the uncertainty of achievement.
-The Company determined that the EUR 10 million represented the point at which the licensee was able to use and benefit from the license and recognized revenue from upfront license fees when the license was transferred to Advanz upon execution of the Advanz Agreement.
-The Company recognized the upfront fee as license revenue on its condensed statement of operations for the three months ended March 31, 2022.
+The Company identified two performance obligations, the exclusive license to commercialize the Licensed Product, that was satisfied on the date of the execution of the Advanz Agreement when control of the license was transferred, and the obligation to manufacture and supply Advanz with the Product.
+The Company determined that the upfront license fee of EUR 10 million (approximately USD \$10.7 million) is the transaction price.
+The performance-based milestone payments, sales-based royalties, and manufacture and supply of Product are each determined to be variable consideration that are constrained due to the uncertainty of achievement.
+The Company determined that the EUR 10 million represented the point at which the licensee was able to use and benefit from the license and recognized revenue from upfront license fees when the license revenue on its condensed statement of operations for the nine months ended September 30, 2023.